 Ellen.K.Wirta@Dartmouth.edu | Telephone: (603) 646-2239

-Ben is an MS candidate at the Thayer School of Engineering at Dartmouth College.
+Mitchell is an M.S. candidate at Thayer School of Engineering at Dartmouth.

 Audrey is an M.S. student at Thayer School of Engineering at Dartmouth.